steelerose/epicodus_exchange/README.md

   - add comments for posts (link, display, etc)
   - add counter to comments to show how many characters are left

-- Users Index Page (all users)
-  - searchable by name and github

 - Static Pages
   - Navbar
     - remove dropdown menus